The-Fireplace-Minecraft-Mods/Grand-Exchange/README.md

 Almost anything can be traded on the marketplace.
 The only things that can't are Enchanted items and other NBT tagged items, such as Written Books.

-This mod requires [https://minecraft.curseforge.com/projects/grand-economy](Grand Economy) to work.
+This mod requires [Grand Economy](https://minecraft.curseforge.com/projects/grand-economy) to work.

 ## Commands
 /ge buy <item> <meta> <amount> <price>